Emmanuel Rugamba

-Emmanuel "Manny" Rugamba (born March 10, 1998) is a Rwandan-American professional gridiron football defensive back for the Edmonton Elks of the Canadian Football League (CFL).
+Emmanuel "Manny" Rugamba (born March 10, 1998) is a Rwandan-American professional gridiron football defensive back.
 He played college football at Miami (OH) and was signed as an undrafted free agent by the Cleveland Browns after the 2021 NFL draft, becoming the first Rwandan to be signed to an NFL team.

 Early life

 Rugamba is of Rwandan descent but was born in a refugee camp in Zambia after his family was displaced by the Rwandan Civil War.
 After spending two years at the camp, his family moved to the U.S.

 College career

 Rugamba was ranked as a threestar recruit by 247Sports.com coming out of high school.
 He committed to Iowa on August 1, 2015 and converted from wide receiver to cornerback.
 After two seasons at Iowa, Rugamba decided to transfer from Iowa on May 13, 2018.
 He committed to Miami (OH) shortly thereafter.

 Professional career

 Cleveland Browns

 Rugamba was signed as an undrafted free agent by the Cleveland Browns on May 3, 2021.
 He was waived by the Browns on August 31, 2021.